 In addition to Adjusted EBITDA, management believes that Adjusted Net Income is a strong indicator of our overall operating performance and is useful to our management and investors as a measure of comparative operating performance from period to period.
-We define Adjusted Net Income as net income (loss) adjusted for amortization of acquired intangible assets, stock-based compensation, realized and unrealized gain (loss) on foreign exchange, merger integration expenses, amortization of cloud-based software implementation costs, legal settlement costs deemed by management to be outside the normal course of business, and other items, to which we apply an adjusted effective tax rate.
-See the footnotes to the table below for a description of certain of these adjustments.
-We define Adjusted Diluted Earnings Per Share as Adjusted Net Income divided by adjusted weighted average number of shares outstanding (diluted) for the applicable period.
-We believe Adjusted Diluted Earnings Per Share is useful to investors and analysts because it enables them to better evaluate per share operating performance across reporting periods and to compare our performance to that of our peer companies.
+We define Adjusted Net Income as net income (loss) adjusted for amortization of acquired intangible assets, stock-based compensation, realized and unrealized gain (loss) on foreign exchange, merger integration expenses, amortization of cloud computing software costs, legal settlement costs deemed by management to be outside the normal course of business, and other items management believes are not representative of the Company's core operations, to which we apply an adjusted effective tax rate.
+See the footnotes to the table below for a description of certain of these adjusted Diluted Earnings Per Share is useful to investors and analysts because it enables them to better evaluate per share operating performance as net income divided by the adjusts because it enables them to better evaluate per share operating performance and investors and analysts because it enables them to better evaluate per share operating performance to that of our peer companies.